 Because this is part of normal fox territorial behaviour, it is easy to get in on the act by using an artificial ‘scentmark’.
 This is where a good fox repellent comes in.

 A scentmarking contest between two animals usually results in acceptance by each of their dominant or subordinate position in the pecking order.
-However, where the ‘scentmark’ cannot be identified and contested, an animal may become nervous and choose to avoid the area.
+However, where the ‘scentmark’ cannot be identified and contested, an animal may become nervous and choose to avoid the area, particularly if it has infant cubs.
 In effect, repellents use the animal’s own ammunition against it.

 Having extensively tested every repellent on the market, we regard the most effective products as “Scoot” and “Get Off My Garden”.
 These are safe, proprietary mammal repellents and are available from garden centres and hardware stores.